bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

         image: images/digital-operations-platform-2.png
     background_color: none
   - title: >-
       What can you do with mixed marketing and ops data?
-Try out some of our reference solutions
+Here are some ideas from our
     subtitle: ''
     actions: []
     grid_items: